5wift-Hacker/IAM-labs/entra-id/password-mgmt-access-levels/Lab2.md

 Get-MgDirectoryRole -DirectoryRoleId "<role-id>" | Select-Object DisplayName, Description | Format-List
 ```

-Confirmed the account holds **Global Administrator** — expected, since this account is the tenant creator's default admin account.
+Confirmed the account holds **Global Administrator** as expected, since this account is the tenant creator's (my) default admin account.

 ## Key Takeaways

-- Password resets performed via Graph PowerShell never expose the plaintext password back through the API — the only plaintext copy that ever exists is the one typed locally when setting it.
+- Password resets performed via Graph PowerShell never expose the plaintext password back through the API.
+The only plaintext copy that ever exists is the one typed locally when setting it.
 This mirrors real-world practice: temporary passwords must be communicated out-of-band at creation/reset time.
-- Entra ID enforces permissions through **two independent layers** — Graph API scope consent and directory role (RBAC) assignment.
+- Entra ID enforces permissions through **two independent layers**.
+Graph API scope consent and directory role (RBAC) assignment.
 A 403 error can originate from either layer, and troubleshooting requires checking both rather than assuming a re-consent alone will fix it.
 - Requesting broad, high-privilege scopes (e.g. `Directory.AccessAsUser.All`) by default is a least-privilege violation.
 The better practice is to scope each session to only what that specific lab or task requires, and disconnect (`Disconnect-MgGraph`) when finished.
 - Cross-verifying object relationships from both directions (e.g. checking group membership via the group, and separately via the user's `MemberOf`) is a useful habit for confirming changes actually took effect, especially in a system with eventually-consistent directory writes.